Vix Technology

-Vix Technology (Vix) is a company that designs, supplies and operates automated fare collection (AFC) systems, intelligent transportation systems (ITS), access, payment and passenger information display systems (PIDS) for the public transit industry.
+Vix Technology (Vix) is an Australian company that designs, supplies and operates automated fare collection (AFC) systems, intelligent transportation systems (ITS), access, payment and passenger information display systems (PIDS) for the public transit industry.

-The company has designed, supplied and operated ticketing solutions for cities and operators worldwide, including Hong Kong's Octopus card system, Seattle's ORCA card system, and Stockholm's SL Access system.
+The company has designed, supplied and operated systems for cities and operators worldwide, including Hong Kong's Octopus card system, Seattle's ORCA card system, and Stockholm's SL Access system.

 History

 In 2009, Vix Technology acquired the assets of the former ERG Group, when ERG restructured and changed its name to Videlli Limited.
 In 2010, Vix Technology acquired ACIS, a UK-based supplier of ITS and PIDS solutions.
 In 2011, Vix Technology launched a rebranding of the company, integrating all of its business under one brand "Vix".

 Major contracts

 Hong Kong

 ERG developed the components of the Octopus card system for Hong Kong.
 The system was completed in September 1997 and remains the largest transit smart card project in the world with over 14 million transactions per day.